Thomasjkeel/jsmetrics/docs/metrics.rst

 .. _all metrics: https://github.com/Thomasjkeel/jsmetrics/blob/main/jsmetrics/details_for_all_metrics.py
 .. _issues: https://github.com/Thomasjkeel/jsmetrics/issues

-See the :ref:`Sub-components API reference` for more information about the implementation of the metrics included in this package
+See the :ref:`Sub-components API reference` for more information about the implementation of the metrics included in this package.

 Jet statistics